memgraph/docs/docs/reference-guide/streams/overview.md

 ## Configuring stream transactions

-A stream fails when a transformation fails to commit a transaction.
+A stream can fail for various reasons.
+One of the failures of interest is when a transaction (in which the returned queries of the transformation are executed) fails to commit because of another conflicting transaction.
 This is a side effect of [isolation levels](/reference-guide/isolation-levels.md) and its behaviour can be configured by setting the appropriate memgraph flag:

 ```
---stream-transaction-conflict-retries TIMES_TO_RETRY
+--stream-transaction-conflict-retries=TIMES_TO_RETRY
 ```

 By default, memgraph retries a transaction 31 times.
 If `TIMES_TO_RETRY` is set